-Google Maps APIs are by far the most frequently used mapping APIs with more than 1 billion amplifications worldwide.
+Google Maps APIs are by far the most frequently used mapping APIs with more than 25 million updates per day.
 In general, there may be no other application programming interface (API) that is more responsible for the increase in publicly available APIs than Google Maps Platform.
-But what is the Google Maps API exactly, what does it include and what possibilities does your business have to benefit from it
+But what is the Google Maps API exactly, what does it include and what possibilities does your business have to benefit from it?

-Google Maps has become an entire set of various APIs.
-Divided into three major categories, Maps, Places, and Routes, the different APIs exist to fulfill the precise need of your business.
-The best part: it works on a highly customised level.
+The Google Maps Platform is a set of APIs and SDKs which lets developers embed Google Maps into web pages or mobile apps.
+Divided into three major categories, Maps, Places, and Routes, the different APIs exist to fulfil the precise need of your business.
+The best part: it works on a highly customized level.
 It is completely up to you which APIs you are going to implement.
 But now you probably wonder which API is the right choice for your business.
 With this blog post we would like to give you an overview of the most common Google Maps APIs to navigate you through the possibilities that you have with using them.

-The first thing you need to know: Google Maps APIs are categorised by platforms.
+The first thing you need to know: Google Maps APIs are categorized by platforms.

 Google Maps Places API

 Provide your application with full access to Google’s global database with over 100 million businesses and points of interest.
-Let us think about a restaurant you have visited last weekend - you probably remember the name, but do you know its exact address?
+Let's think about a restaurant you've visited recently - you probably remember the name, but do you know its exact address?
 People tend to think about places by name rather than keeping the street in their minds.
 Here, Google provides the missing data.
 Furthermore, if you do not remember the exact name of a location, the Google Places API features Autocomplete.
 Place-information can get returned based on only a few keystrokes that your customer types in, resulting in a very low error rate.
 Use the power of the Places API to give your users all contextual information that are needed.